neomotang/chem-eng-research/Data_analysis/README.md

 ---

 ## Overview
 A number of scripts used for various data analyses are included in this folder.
-Examples of uses are a custom function for double-interpolation (Interpolate.bas), revising Excel formulas in multiple cells across different tabs en masse (EquationCorrection.bas), and performing least squares & absolute deviation regression (HoldUpRegression.m).
+Examples of uses are:
+- `EquationCorrection.bas` - revising Excel formulas in multiple cells across different tabs en masse

-## Tools Used
-- `Excel VBA`: Used for the double-interpolation, and also revising Excel formulas.
+- `FormatGraphs.bas` - precisely formatting graphs so they are all consistent
-- `MATLAB`: Used for the least squares & absolute deviation regression.
+- `HoldUpRegression.m` - performing least squares & absolute deviation regression
+- `Interpolate.bas` - a custom Excel function for double-interpolation
+- `PilotPlant_csv` - quick processing of .csv data files from a pilot plant facility's HMI